 Preventing corporate account takeover means defending against these cyber attacks, and that requires a combination of technology and education.
 We recommend the following steps:

-Prepare all users: Anyone could be targeted for attack, even employees without direct access to corporate finances.
-Train everyone in your organisation on how to spot potential phishing emails or malware-infected websites.
+- Prepare all users: Anyone could be targeted for attack, even employees without direct access to corporate finances.
+Train everyone in your organization on how to spot potential phishing emails or malware-infected websites.
 Have users report any suspicious communications so that you can track how you’re being targeted.

-Implement multi-factor authentication: Passwords are easily compromised, but users can fortify their accounts by using multi-factor authentication.
-By requiring the user to submit a second authentication factor, like a biometric identifier, organisations can block unauthorised access attempts.
+- Implement multi-factor authentication: Passwords are easily compromised, but users can fortify their accounts by using multi-factor authentication.
+By requiring the user to submit a second authentication factor, like a biometric identifier, organizations can block unauthorized access attempts.

-Take context into account: With contextual access management policies, organisations can further shield their user accounts from access breaches.
+- Take context into account: With contextual access management policies, organizations can further shield their user accounts from access breaches.
 They can prompt users for additional authentication factors, or deny access altogether, if a login attempt comes from an unproven or logically implausible device, IP address, network, or location.